 A Greener Library

-With the Royal Danish Library's Climate Strategy 2025, the library commits itself to creating a greener and more climate-friendly library.
+With Royal Danish Library's Climate Strategy 2025, the library commits itself to creating a greener and more climate-friendly library.

 The vision of the climate strategy is that Royal Danish Library's operation is climate neutral in 2050 in line with Denmark's overall aim of climate neutrality.
 Therefore, Royal Danish Library decided that sustainability should run as a common thread in the library's overall strategy.
 As greenhouse gas emissions pose one of the biggest challenges to the state of the planet, the library has developed a climate strategy where the primary goal is to reduce C02 emissions.